brightway-lca/brightway2/docs/lca.rst

     * Solve the linear system :math:`Ax=B` using `SuperLU <http://crd-legacy.lbl.gov/~xiaoye/SuperLU/>`_ or `UMFpack <http://www.cise.ufl.edu/research/sparse/umfpack/>`_.
     * Multiply the result by the LCIA CFs, if a LCIA method is present

 .. note:: Due to licensing conflicts, recent versions of SciPy do not include UMFpack.
+UMFpack is faster than SuperLU, especially for repeated calculations.
 Python wrappers for UMFpack must be installed separately using `scikits.umfpack <https://github.com/stefanv/umfpack>`_.

 The LCA class also has some convenience functions for redoing some calculations with slight changes, e.g. for uncertainty and sensitivity analysis.
 See the "redo_*" and "rebuild_*" methods in the LCA class.